Instructional Council

 Responsibilities of Committees/Subcommittees

 1. Each primary committee shall have a committee member that regularly attends Instructional Council to represent the committee.
-This person would not be a voting member of Instructional Council.
+This person is a non-voting member of Instructional Council.

 3. For time sensitive issues, subcommittees may receive approval from their primary committees to bring items directly to Instructional Council for informational reasons before they are addressed by the primary committee itself.